plashchynski/OtoDecks/REPORT.md

 There are three ways to load audio files into the audio players:
 1. Drag and drop files from the file explorer into the deck.

-This feature is implemented by overriding the `isInterestedInFileDrag` and `filesDropped` methods of `juce::FileDragAndDropTarget` in the `DeckGUI` class.
+This feature is implemented by overriding the `isInterestedInFileDrag` and `filesDropped` methods of `juce::FileDragAndDropTarget` in the `Deck` class.
 The `isInterestedInFileDrag` method is checking if a dragged file has a valid audio file extension supported by the global `AudioFormatManager` instance.
 The `filesDropped` method is called when a file is dropped into the deck, calls the `Deck::loadFile` method to load the file into the deck.
 The `Deck::loadFile` calls `player->loadURL` to load the file into the player.
 The `DJAudioPlayer::loadURL` raises a custom exception `UnsupportedFormatError` if it fails to load the file into the player.
 The exception is caught in the `Deck::loadFile` method and an alert message is shown to the user:

 [[Screenshot with an error message]]